Tuba City, Arizona

 Tuba City is located within the Painted Desert near the western edge of the Navajo Nation.
 Tuba City is located approximately 50 mi from the eastern entrance to Grand Canyon National Park and approximately 78 mi from Flagstaff.
-Most of Tuba City's residents are Navajo, with a small Hopi minority.

 History

 The Tuba City area was the territory of indigenous peoples for thousands of years.
-The community was first documented by Spanish explorers: Father Francisco Garcés visited the area in 1776, and recorded that the Hopi Indians were cultivating crops.
+The community was first documented by Spanish explorers: Father Francisco Garcés visited the area in 1776, and recorded that the Hopi were cultivating crops.

 European-American migrants came as part of the Mormon movement to the West in the late 19th century.
 They named the town after Tuuvi, a Hopi man who converted to Mormonism circa 1870.
 He had invited the Mormons to settle near his village of Moenkopi without requiring them to gain individual permission.

-The Tuba City Trading Post was established in 1870, dealing with the Navajo and Paiute who came to the area for the natural springs, as well as the Hopi already in the area.
+The Tuba City Trading Post was established in 1870.
+It dealt with the Navajo and Paiute who came to the area for the natural springs, as well as the Hopi already in the area.

 European-American Mormon emigrants claimed to found Tuba City in 1872.

-In 1956, uranium began to be mined near Tuba City.
-The regional office for the Rare Metals Corporation was established here, which founded a mill for processing.
+In 1956, uranium mining began near Tuba City and the Rare Metals Corporation established a regional office and uranium processing mill.
 The Atomic Energy Commission had an office here as well.
-The mill closed in 1966.
-Reclamation of the millsite and tailings pile was completed in 1990 because the tailings had high radioactive content and were environmentally hazardous waste products that had to be cleared.
+The mill closed in 1966, before environmental regulations were passed to protect the local people and resources.
+Reclamation of the mill site and tailings pile was completed in 1990 in response to the high radioactivity and environmentally hazardous waste products left behind.

 The Tuba City Regional Health Care Corporation hospital is located in Tuba City.
 It is a non-profit, Native American-run health care corporation that employs 1,200 people.
 The next nearest hospital is in Flagstaff.

+In 2023, the Tuba City Entrepreneurship Hub opened, sponsored by Change Labs, a Native-led nonprofit supporting entrepreneurship on tribal land through free work spaces for entrepreneurs, vendors, and artists within Native communities.
+It features community gardens raised by local farmers in the Change Labs program.